jlengstorf/presentations/most-productive-developer-ever/README.md

 - Eliminate distractions _without_ becoming unreachable
 - Reclaim 1.5–3 hours _per day_ that currently goes to waste
-- Dramatically increase brainpower for problem solving and creative thinking
+- Dramatically increase brainpower for problem-solving and creative thinking
 - Stop procrastination at the source
 - Complete 8 hours of work in 4.5 hours — _consistently_